bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/03_Tracing/01_Apps_tracing.rst

 Two aspects that configuration files allow to customize are the directories that Extrae will use as working directory and where it leaves the final mpit files.
-By default, COMPSs configures extrae to leave the traces within the trace sub-directory within the execution log directory. to replicate this behavior, custom configuration files can use the ``{{TRACE_OUTPUT_DIR}}`` term on the temporal-directory and final-directory attributes of the
+By default, COMPSs configures Extrae to leave the traces within the trace sub-directory within the execution log directory. to replicate this behavior, custom configuration files can use the ``{{TRACE_OUTPUT_DIR}}`` term on the temporal-directory and final-directory attributes of the